davidjgmarques/Cygno_3D_Reconstruction/README.md

   - A more updated version of this code exists, but has not been implemented yet.
   - The BAT toolkit must be installed (https://bat.mpp.mpg.de/)
 - The CAM-reconstruction tools `CAM::Analyzer` (https://github.com/davidjgmarques/Track_analyzer)
+  - A more updated version might exist in the main repo.
+Feel free to check for upgrades and improvements.

 These are two separate projects not maintained by me and must be available at compilation to run the 3D analysis.